0x1d7/bschttpd/README.md

 ## Requirements

-To run, install the .NET 8.0 Runtime.
+To run, install the .NET 8.0 ASP.NET Core Runtime.
 To build, install the .NET 8.0.405 SDK and restore the Nuget packages.

 [.NET 8.0 Downloads](https://dotnet.microsoft.com/download/dotnet/8.0)

+This application has been tested on:

+* macOS 15.2 (arm64)
+* Windows 11 (x86-64)
+* Ubuntu 24.04 (arm64)

 ## Features